jqueryscript/ChatGPT-Resources/README.md

 - [mini-agi](https://github.com/muellerberndt/mini-agi) - A minimal general-purpose autonomous agent based on GPT-3.5 / GPT-4.
 Can analyze stock prices, perform network security tests, create art, and order pizza.
 - [Chrome-GPT](https://github.com/richardyc/Chrome-GPT) - An AutoGPT agent that controls Chrome on your desktop.
 - [GPTeam](https://github.com/101dotxyz/GPTeam) - GPTeam uses GPT-4 to create multiple agents who collaborate to achieve predefined goals.
 - [Free-Auto-GPT](https://github.com/IntelligenzaArtificiale/Free-Auto-GPT) - Free Auto GPT with NO paids API is a repository that offers a simple version of Auto GPT, an autonomous AI agent capable of performing tasks independently.
+- [gpt-engineer](https://github.com/AntonOsika/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.

 ## Libraries